-Welcome to the world of craps!
-If you’re new to this exciting, fast-paced dice game, you’ve come to the right place.
+If you’re new to craps, you’ve come to the right place.

 In this guide, we’ll walk you through all the basics of how to play craps and give you the tools you need to feel confident and comfortable at the table.